 With over 32 million website owners using Google Analytics to understand how people reach their sites, assess content performance, and optimize for conversions, it stands out as one of the best tools for analyzing online customer behavior and interactions.

 The platform offers detailed reports based on behavioral data collected from websites and apps (where GA4 tracking code is implemented).
-Insights from these reports can be used to develop buyer personas.
+Insights from these reports can be used to develop a buyer persona.

 Our article explores two ways in which you can use Google Analytics data to create buyer personas: